strimzi/proposals/025-control-plain-listener.md

 A new feature gate `ControlPlaneListener` will be added and disabled by default.
 When enabled, this feature gate will configure the Kafka brokers to use the new listener for the control plane communication.
+Replication, Strimzi operators, and other components such as Cruise Control or Kafka Exporter will keep using the existing replication listener.

 Since it will be disabled by default at first, it will have no impact on backwards compatibility:
 * Upgrades from earlier versions will add the new listener.
   But it will not be used for anything yet and will not break the Kafka cluster.